tzorca/unnamed-platformer/README.md

 - Improve UI appearance and functionality

 ### Misc
 Graphics and sound are all CC0-licensed.
 Most are from opengameart.org.
 License information for library dependencies can be found in /docs/licenses/

+### Build Instructions
+Although these instructions are most specifically for Eclipse, many of them may be similar for other build environments.

+- Import the unnamed-platformer base directory as an existing project.
+- Run the project.
+Make a new run configuration starting from /src/unnamed_platformer/app/Main.java.
+- Export to a Runnable JAR file with the run configuration you just created.
+- Copy directories /native-lib/ and /res/ to the directory where you placed the exported jar file.
+- Run the jar file.